 The Riverside County Board of Supervisors established the CID fund grant program in Fiscal Year 2005-06.
 The purpose of the funds is to support valuable services and projects addressing needs in communities across Riverside County.
 Each member of the Board of Supervisors has an approved CID allocation to be spent in their respective district.
 Each district may establish its own criteria for selecting recipients of the discretionary CID funding.

 The number and variety of funding requests have increased over the years and the annual CID funding allocation has been reduced significantly.
 In order to provide guidance to those groups and organizations that may wish to request funds, guidelines and policies have been prepared for the allocation of funds.

 Local organizations are welcome to apply for financial support through this program.
-Preference will be given to organizations and activities that fall into one of the three areas that Supervisor Perez is focusing on for the 2018-2019 fiscal year: Veterans Services, Cultural Arts & Exchange, and Juvenile Justice.
+Applying for CID funds does not ensure that the request will be granted.
+In the Fourth District, only organizations and activities that directly benefit the residents of the Fourth District and fall in one of the following three areas of focus will be considered for the 2019-2020 fiscal year: Veterans Services, Cultural Arts & Exchange, and Juvenile Justice.

 Veterans Services Initiative: The Veterans Services Initiative assists programs or projects that help raise the quality of life for veterans and their families including, but not limited to: behavioral health services, transportation, education and housing.

 Cultural Arts & Exchange Initiative: The Cultural Arts & Exchange initiative supports programs or projects that integrate arts, culture and design activities into efforts that strengthen communities.
 Services include visual arts, literary arts, performing arts, poetry, dance, cultural workshops, music, theatre and more.
 The initiative also supports exchange efforts with other countries and states.